-On-site housing is required and provided due to the relatively remote location of the Sanctuary and early field hours.
+On-site housing is provided and required due to the relatively remote location of the Sanctuary and early work hours.
 Housing is a furnished one-level dormitory-style building.
-There are 4 private bedrooms, 2 bathrooms, 2 joined kitchens, a living room and a screened porch.
-Wireless internet, water, electricity and local phone service are provided.
-Housing will be shared with interns and/or visiting researchers.
+There are two single and two double bedrooms, two bathrooms, two joined kitchens, a living room and a screened porch.
+Wireless internet, water and electricity is provided.
+Housing will be shared with other interns and/or visiting researchers.
 Education intern will have a single, private room.
 Corkscrew is a remote Sanctuary and is known as a dark sky site.
 The intern housing is nestled in the pine flatwoods near the Research Building and Director’s office.

 Interns are expected to assist with additional Sanctuary events and activities, as needed.
 An opportunity to pursue personal conservation-based interests (e.g. environmental education, environmental policy, or ecological research) is available through the completion (design, and execution) of an independent project with the guidance of Sanctuary staff.

-- Be currently enrolled in or a recent graduate of an institution of higher learning, pursuing a degree in natural science or related field;
+- Be currently enrolled in or a recent graduate of an institution of higher learning, pursuing a degree in environmental education, communications, natural sciences or a related field;

 - Excel in interpersonal communications and interpersonal skills while maintaining a team-focused attitude;